MuhammadYousufAli/JUnitTest/README.md

 # JUnitTest
-JUnit Test Practical for a Simple Calculator Program
+JUnit Test Practical for a Simple Calculator Program.